-The UGC NET 2026 examination will be conducted exclusively as a Computer-Based Test (CBT).
-The assessment consists of two papers featuring objective-type, multiple-choice questions, with 2 marks awarded for every correct answer.
-This guide provides a complete breakdown of the UGC NET Syllabus for English, including downloadable PDFs for both Paper 1 and Paper 2.
+The UGC NET 2026 examination will be conducted as a Computer-Based Test (CBT).
+The assessment consists of two papers, both featuring objective-type, multiple-choice questions where each correct answer carries 2 marks.
+In this guide, we provide a detailed overview of the official UGC NET Syllabus for English, including downloadable PDF resources for Papers 1 and 2.

 | UGC NET English Syllabus 2026 | |